ropeck/wemo/README.md

 the wemo devices directly.
 The lights change state instantly when the button is pressed.

+## Bright Lights
+  The button is nice on the nightstand, but it has bright LEDs that are distracting when trying to sleep in a dark room.

+Fortunately the code to dim the led is simple enough.
+How to dim D7 but not sense it as a button is TBD.

 ## Shake to Turn On

 IF you accidentally turn off the lights, it's nice to be able to turn them